d4g0/tiny-bookings/docs/Spec.md

     number_of_beds: 1,
     room_type: 'b72f9820-a',
     amenities: [ { id: 76, amenity: 'fb5cd71f-4' } ],
+    rooms_amenities: [ { id: 156, room_id: 486, amenity_id: 78 } ], // ON THIS
     room_pictures: [ { id: 101, room_id: 468, filename: 'supper-foo-picture' } ],
     created_at: 'Thu, 07 Apr 2022 05:46:45 GMT'
   },

 ```

+For delete a room is amenity you match the current amenity key to delete with the room `rooms_amenities` array, get the actual `id` of that particular `roomIsAmenity` and then proceed to deletion with it.